OpeningDesign/Vacation_Rental/HVAC Proposal Vacation.md

         * Ventilation scheme
         * Power requirement for AC equipment
     * Coordinate with Architect & other services consulatnts
-    * Plumbing 3D model indicating piping plan for domestic hot water, cold water and sanitary.

 * **Phase 4 - Tender Documentation**
-*(approximate duration/fee: 2.4 weeks / 35% )*
+*(approximate duration/fee: 2.1 weeks / 35% )*
      * Will complete the following drawings for Tender/contarctor quote:
         * Scope of work for the Mechanical/HVAC contractor.
         * Specification & performance requirements of all items in scope.
         * Bill of quantities of all items in scope
         * Equipment & Airterminal schedule
         * Tender drawings
-	        * Mechanical/HVAC floor plan for each floor
+	        * Mechanical/HVAC floor plan for each floor with equipment & air distribution details.
 	        * Civil requirements drawing for each floor
 	        * Sectional details
 	        * Typical installation details of HVAC items in scope
-		* Internal Plumbing drawing for supply system ( Hot & cold water)
-		* Internal Plumbing drawing for Sanitary (drainage) system
+		* Equipment, air terminal & damper schedules.
 	    * Clarify design intent to the contractor and clarify any questions in preparing bid
         * Provide technical assistance to client (if required) in comparing/evaluating contractor's quote.
     * Continue to coordinate and communicate with Architect, other engineering consultant and contractor if necessary.

 * **Phase 5 - Commissioning & Closure**
-*(approximate duration/fee: 0.4 week / 5% )*
+*(approximate duration/fee: 0.3 week / 5% )*
     * Monitor construction progress (remotely) and coordinate with HVAC contractor on site
     * coordinate with commissioning team
     * Review commissioning/balancing reports submitted by commissioning team